webhintio/hint/docs/user-guide/rules/performance-budget.md

 Assuming a `3G Fast` connection, the following will fail:

 * A site with 2 redirects and 2 images over 362KB each
-* A site with just HTML, loaded over https, with a size over 1MB
+* A site with just HTML, loaded over HTTPS, with a size over 1MB

 ### Examples that **pass** the rule

 * A site with 2 images smaller than 350KB
-* A site with just HTML, loaded over https, with a size less than 900KB
+* A site with just HTML, loaded over HTTPS, with a size less than 900KB

 ## Further Reading